KSP-KOS/KSLib/doc/lib_gui_box.md

 +----+
 ```

-### warning
+### Note

-  Due to how terminal works you can't use `draw_gui_box(0, 0, terminal:width, terminal:height).`
-  because printing at the bottom right corner  will cause it to move everything
+  Due to how terminal works printing at the bottom right corner  will cause it to move everything
   already drawn up by one line and mess up the alignment.
-The solution is to use
-  `draw_gui_box(0, 0, terminal:width, terminal:height - 1).` instead.
-Same for
-  other commands.
+To solve this the inputs have been bound to prevent the box from extending outside the terminal or using the bottom line.

 ### draw_one_char_gui_box